srid/nixos-unified/README.md

 **!!
 WIP !!**

 A flake-parts module, extracting common stuff out of https://github.com/srid/nixos-config.
-We aim to support Linux (NixOS), macOS and home-manager, unified as a flake.
+We aim to support Linux (NixOS), macOS and home-manager, unified as a single flake.

 ## Usage